Economic history of the German reunification: Deep recession and Boom

-The 1992 depression continued into 1993, so that the economy actually registered a negative growth rate of -1.2 percent.
-By 1994, however, after the Bundesbank had been lowering short-term interest rates for over a year, German growth resumed at an annual rate of about 2.4 percent, but unemployment declined only very slowly despite the uptrend in GDP growth.
+The 1992 depression continued into 1993, so that the economy actually registered a negative growth rate of -1.2%.
+By 1994, however, after the Bundesbank had been lowering short-term interest rates for over a year, German growth resumed at an annual rate of about 2.4%, but unemployment declined only very slowly despite the uptrend in GDP growth.

 The absorption of eastern Germany, and the methods by which it had been accomplished, had exacted a high price throughout all of Germany.
 Germany invested over 2 trillion marks in the rehabilitation of the former East Germany, helping it to transition to a market economy and cleaning up the environmental degradation.
-By 2011 the results were mixed, with slow economic development in the East, in sharp contrast to the rapid economic growth in both west and southern Germany.
+By 2011, the results were mixed, with slow economic development in the East, in sharp contrast to the rapid economic growth in both western and southern Germany.
 Unemployment was much higher in the East, often over 15%.
 Economists Snower and Merkl (2006) suggest that the malaise was prolonged by all the social and economic help from the German government, pointing especially to bargaining by proxy, high unemployment benefits and welfare entitlements, and generous job-security provisions.

-The German economic miracle petered out in the 1990s, so that by the end of the century and the early 2000s it was ridiculed as "the sick man of Europe."
+The German economic miracle petered out in the 1990s, so that by the end of the century and the early 2000s it was ridiculed as "the sick man of Europe".
 It suffered a short recession in 2003.
 The economic growth rate was a very low 1.2% annually from 1988 to 2005.
-Unemployment, especially in the eastern districts, remained stubbornly high despite heavy stimulus spending.
+Unemployment, especially in the eastern states, remained stubbornly high despite heavy stimulus spending.
 It rose from 9.2% in 1998 to 11.1% in 2009.
 The worldwide Great Recession of 2008-2010 worsened conditions briefly, as there was a sharp decline in GDP.
-However unemployment did not rise, and recovery was faster than almost anywhere else.
+However, unemployment did not rise, and recovery was faster than almost anywhere else.
 The old industrial centers of the Rhineland and North Germany lagged as well, as the coal and steel industries faded in importance.

 Resurgence after 2010

 The economic policies were heavily oriented toward the world market, and the export sector continued to be very strong.
-Prosperity was pulled along by exports that reached a record of $1.7 trillion US dollars in 2011, or half of the German GDP, or nearly 8% of all of the exports in the world.
-While the rest of the European Community struggled with financial issues, Germany took a conservative position based on an extraordinarily strong economy after 2010.
-The labor market proved flexible, and the export industries were attuned to world demand.
+Prosperity was pulled along by exports that reached a record of $1.7 trillion US dollars in 2011, comprising half of the German GDP or nearly 8% of all of the exports in the world.
+While the rest of the European Community struggled with financial issues, Germany took a conservative position, based on an extraordinarily strong economy after 2010.
+The labor market proved flexible and the export industries were attuned to world demand.